samsondawit/snakegame/README.md

 ### Intelligent AI Opponent

-Integration of Q-learning or deep reinforcement learning for a smart AI opponent is planned.
+It is planned to integrate a Q-learning or deep reinforcement learning algorithm to simulate a smart AI opponent that learns from the player's moves and adapts its strategy over time.
+The AI opponent will learn the player's behavior and develop tactics to challenge the player.

 ### More Random Snakes

-A menu to choose difficulty levels and game types is planned for future updates.
+It is planned to integrate a menu where users can choose difficulty level and game types (classic, with AI, etc).
+This proved challenging to realize given the amount of time available and the basic libraries used.

 ### Customization

-Allowing user customization for parameters like speed, size, colors is envisioned.
+It is planned to make the game more interactive by allowing the user to determine parameters like speed, size, colors.

 ### Advanced Score and High Score Tracking

-Implementing a more advanced score system with levels and high score management is planned.
+A more advanced score system could be implemented that includes levels, and high score management by saving previous high scores to file.

 ### More Power-Ups and Special Items